Guitarman9119/Raspberry-Pi-Pico-/Motivational Box/ReadMe.md

 Now for you to understand why I created this project I need to tell you a story.
 The last few months, I was really struggling with my motivation.
 I had a lot of goals that I wanted to achieve, but I just couldn't seem to get started.
 I tried all kinds of things - setting reminders on my phone, using sticky notes, even trying to hire a personal coach or telling all my friends and colleagues today is the day I am going to change.
 But nothing really worked.

-**Disclaimer** - JLCPCB was generous to sponsor this project and provide the PCB used in this project.
+**Disclaimer** - JLCPCB graciously sponsored this project by providing the PCB utilized in its development.